Want to sell art online? Great! But first, you need a plan

 Building a mailing list for your online craft business is a fabulous, must-do strategy.
-Your newsletter is made up of your most devoted customers.
-Subscribers want to hear from you on a regular basis.
+Your newsletter subscriber list is made up of your most devoted customers.
+By giving you their email address, subscribers have told you they trust you and want to hear from you on a regular basis.

 You have more control over your newsletter than the other avenues we've looked at.
 Google could make a change, and you could lose traffic.
 A social media site could close (as in the case of Vine) or they could change their algorithm, so followers see fewer of your posts (hello, Facebook, I'm looking at you).
 But you own your business' mailing list, and you largely control what happens to your newsletter.

 However, before you have newsletter subscribers, you need to get people to your newsletter sign up page and make them interested enough to sign up.
 Generally people land on your sign up page via search engines and social media.
 Happily, craft professionals can also encourage customers to sign up in person, at craft shows, as well.

 So, a newsletter mailing list is a great way to promote your online business, and bring visitors from other sources into a format you can better control.
 But, for the most part, you have to get traffic to your website in order to get subscribers to your newsletter.

 There are all kinds of strategies you can use to promote your site.
 And there are all kinds of people who will tell you how to do that - some helpful, some...not so much.

 When you start to really dive into researching the topic, the information can be confusing and overwhelming.
 Even if you know how to filter the good advice from the bad, it's hard to put it all into an organized, practical strategy to promote your online craft business.